jordanbmowry/restaurant-reservation/README.md

   I want to free up an occupied table when the guests leave so that I can seat new guests at that table.

+  Clicking red "Finish" button on table requires confirmation in the browser.
   ![Confirm finish Table](readme-screenshots/confirmFinishReservation.png)
+  Dashboard displaying Bar #1 as being free and "John Doe" disappeared from view.
   ![Finished Table](readme-screenshots/finishedReservation.png)

 - ### US-06 Reservation Status